 Vegan Chesapeake Chowder

-- 2 tbsp rice flour (or all-purpose flour)
+- 2 tablespoon rice flour (or all-purpose flour)

 - ½ cup white wine (optional, but nice to add more flavor)

-- 2 medium yellow or red potatoes, diced
+- 2 medium potatoes (yellow or red, diced)

 - 1 tbsp, or more Old Bay seasoning